Suitable for: Adults. Confident sewing machine experience required

 All fabrics needed for the course are provided.
 Sewing machines are available for your use or you can bring your own if you have one.
 Please remember your power cable/foot control, spare needles, feet, instruction manual.

 You will need your basic sewing kit of: fabric shears, paper scissors and small trimming/embroidery scissors, pins, tape measure (cm), chalk pencils or fabric marking pens, notebook.
+For the pattern-amendments sections, you’ll also need a dressmakers curved ruler, glue stick, and 2 or 3 coloured pencils.

 Artisan Stitch holds a Certificate of Excellence and is rated ‘Best sewing classes in Edinburgh’.
 They won a UK Enterprise award for Best Sewing classes 2020 and Corporate Vision award for ‘Best Private Sewing Education & Training Provider’ are the only course provider in Edinburgh and one of only two in Scotland that’s recommended by Queen Margaret University.